junxit/us-congress-bills-114/metadata.md

 - 2015-10-21 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7077)
 - 2015-10-21 — The previous question was ordered pursuant to the rule. (consideration: CR H7076)
 - 2015-10-22 — Received in the Senate.
+- 2016-07-13 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-07-14 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 561.